Mike Dean (music producer): Career

-In recent years, Mike Dean has served as a regular guitarist and keyboardist for Kanye West and Travis Scott at their live performances, headlining numerous music festivals, the Watch the Throne Tour, the Yeezus Tour and Travis Scott's Birds Eye View tour as well as the Astroworld - Wish You Were Here Tour.
-Dean has also been a frequent collaborator with Travis Scott.
-Dean's production has appeared on every one of Scott's musical bodies of work from 2013 to the present.
+In recent years, Mike Dean has served as a regular guitarist and keyboardist for West and Travis Scott at their live performances, headlining numerous music festivals, the Watch the Throne Tour, the Yeezus Tour, and Scott's Birds Eye View Tour as well as the Astroworld – Wish You Were Here Tour.
+Dean has also been a frequent collaborator with Scott.
+Dean's production has appeared on every one of Scott's musical bodies of work since 2013.
 In 2016, Dean mastered Frank Ocean's visual album Endless, wrote and produced tracks on Desiigner's mixtape New English, and produced Desiigner's single "Tiimmy Turner".

 In May 2017, Dean announced he was launching a record label by the name of M.W.A.
 When asked what made him decide that now would be the best time to unveil his new record label, Dean responded: "Just a lot of new young artists that's been asking to get down with me and have me work on their projects and help them get deals.
 I figured I'd start a label and sign some new acts.
 Seems like a good time to start it.
 I got a studio out here [in Los Angeles] and I'm able to meet a lot of new artists."
 When asked the meaning of M.W.A, Dean answered: "That's just what I call myself when I DJ.
 Mexican Wrestling Association.
 It's something that I've done with the merch, so I just figured I'd keep the name going."
 He also revealed Dice Soho the first artist he signed to M.W.A: "One of my homies Gustavo Guerra brought [Dice Soho] to me.
 I think he's gonna be the next wave out of Houston.
 I picked him up.
 Dice has a nice swag."

 He released an instrumental mixtape, 4:20, on April 20, 2020.
-On May 20, 2021, the Lana Del Rey single "Wildflower Wildfire" was released, which was produced by Dean.
+On May 20, 2021, Lana Del Rey's single "Wildflower Wildfire" was released, which was produced by Dean.
 In an interview with Anthony Fantano before the song's release, Dean said that he was "planning on working with [Del Rey] a lot".